When talking about colonization in Africa, it is common to hear that Ethiopia and Liberia were never colonized by any of the European superpowers.

 Ethiopia, under it sagacious military leader, Emperor Menelik II, organized a resistance which culminated in the battle of Adwa in 1896.
 One hundred thousand Ethiopian troops confronted the Italians and inflicted a decisive defeat that would go ahead to ensure their independence during the colonial rule.

-It was also ultimately recognised as a legitimate state by European powers until Italy, under dictator Benito Mussolini, tried a second attempt at capturing the country, which they succeeded in doing.
+It was also ultimately recognized as a legitimate state by European powers until Italy, under dictator Benito Mussolini, tried a second attempt at capturing the country, which they succeeded in doing.

 Their success was, however, short-lived as the Allied States who won World War II, along with some rebel fighters, took Ethiopia from the hands of Mussolini and restored Haile Selassie as the emperor of Ethiopia.